 Ease of Transport

-At only 5.3 oz, the flexible Ottolock easily coils into a jersey pocket, backpack, around your seat-post or into a larger saddlebag, making it an easy companion on most recreational and commute-rides.
-We were skeptical about the claim that this would fit into your back pocket (talk about an easy way to make that bike saddle uncomfortable!) the Ottolock was nonetheless much easier to transport than U-locks and the TiGr mini, included in this review.
+At only 5.3 oz, the flexible Ottolock easily coils into a jersey pocket, backpack, around your seat-post, or into a larger saddlebag, making it an easy companion on most recreational and commute rides.
+We were skeptical about the claim that this contender fits into your back pocket (talk about an easy way to make that bike saddle uncomfortable!); still, the Ottolock was much easier to transport than U-locks and the TiGr mini included in this review.

 We also got around town with this lock cinched to our bike frame, making it quickly convenient to access and not weighing down anything noticeable.

 This lock seems pretty straightforward on the surface: it's a steel-coated band covered in Kevlar with a combination lock on it.
 The end slides through the lock and, when you depress a small, silver button, the band slides in or out.
 As designed, the lock is easy to use, and unless you forget the combination, you're probably golden.
 Setting and resetting the combination is super easy when following the included instructions.

 We appreciated the soft band, which won't scratch the paint off our frames and can be made to go around both tires, the frame, and a bike rack (as long as you remove the front wheel and put it next to the back one).
 The combination was easy enough to use and sometimes quicker than a key (except for when we forgot the combination, but that has more to do with the inside of our skulls, rather than anything wrong with the lock).